HIV/AIDS in the Dominican Republic

-The Dominican Republic has a 0.7 percent prevalence rate of HIV/AIDS, among the lowest percentage-wise in the Caribbean region.
+The Dominican Republic has a 0.9% prevalence rate of HIV/AIDS, among the lowest percentage-wise in the Caribbean region.
 However, it has the second most cases in the Caribbean region in total (after Haiti), with an estimated 46,000 HIV/AIDS-positive Dominicans as of 2013 (the Dominican Republic is the second most populated Caribbean nation).

 Prevalence

-The U.S. Agency for International Development (USAID) reports that some urban areas of the Dominican Republic have HIV/AIDS infection rates well in excess of 10%.
+In 2006, the U.S. Agency for International Development (USAID) reported that the adult prevalence of HIV was 1.1%.
+In 2019, the US government-run PEPFAR estimated the prevalence at 0.9%.
+Some urban areas of the Dominican Republic experience HIV/AIDS infection rates well in excess of 10%.

 In some parts of the Dominican Republic, HIV/AIDS has become one of the leading cause of death among teenagers and adults between 15–49 years old.
 Adult women living with HIV/AIDS are estimated at 23,000.
 HIV prevalence in pregnant women had been relatively stable for a number of years.
 However, 2005 sentinel surveillance reported HIV prevalence of more than 4.5 percent in pregnant women at two sites.
 In 2006, sentinel surveillance of pregnant women of all ages reported seroprevalence of 3.4 percent at four sites and 5.9 percent at one site.
-However, in the Santo Domingo National District, antenatal clinics have noted a decline in prevalence, probably because of a successful prevention campaign.
+In 2008 however, in the Santo Domingo National District, antenatal clinics have noted a decline in prevalence, probably because of a successful prevention campaign.

-HIV/AIDS was first reported in the Dominican Republic in 1983 and continued spreading until the mid-1990s, when prevalence started to decrease.
-However, due to sex tourism, child sex tourism, and prostitution in tourism industry workers, spread of the epidemic began to increase again.
-Heterosexual intercourse reportedly the primary form of transmission of the disease, accounting for 81 percent of HIV infections in 15- to 44-year-olds of both sexes.
+The first case of HIV was reported in the Dominican Republic in 1983, and the first case of AIDS was reported in 1989.
+Trends vary based on reporting organisation, but according to the Caribbean Epidemiology Centre (CAREC) the number of HIV/AIDS cases has increased every year since 1983, except for the years 2003–2005.
+The areas most affected are those that see high amounts of sex tourism.
+Heterosexual intercourse is reportedly the primary form of transmission of the disease, accounting for 81 percent of HIV infections in 15- to 44-year-olds of both sexes.
 However, because of strong stigma against homosexuality, it is possible that the number of infections resulting from men having sex with men, or male child prostitutes, may be higher than listed or may simply go unreported.